-An accountant is one of the main players in any business that he or she works for, whether it is a large corporation or a small business.
-The accountant monitors and records the flow of money through a business or organization.
+An accountant has one of the most important roles in any business, whether it's a large corporation or a small business.
+Why?
+Because they keep track and record the flow of money.

-It is the responsibility of the accountant to verify the accuracy of all money transactions and to make sure that all these transactions are legal and follow current guidelines.
-It may be that the accountant works for a company on a contractual basis to do the books or tax returns.
-They may also choose to work for private individuals and help them with their financial decisions, tax returns, or other money-related issues.
+Accountants make sure all money transactions are accurate and that all these transactions are legal by following up-to-date guidelines.
+They can work full-time for a company, or on a contractual basis to do the books or tax returns.
+They can also work for individuals to help with their financial decisions, tax returns, or other money-related issues.

 What does an Accountant do?

-By using numbers and financial statements, an accountant describes the health of a company, organization or individual, by using their skills in math, accounting, law and finance.
-They analyze profits and losses, providing information that investors and business owners need in order to evaluate how a company is doing over a period of time.
+Accountants use numbers and financial statements to paint a picture of the health of a company, organization, or individual.
+By using their skills in math, accounting, law, and finance, they analyze profits and losses.
+They provide information that investors and business owners need in order to see how a company is doing over a period of time.
 This information forms the basis of a company's report and legal filing reports.

-The following are some of the duties that an accountant may have to perform:
+Here are some of the duties that an accountant may have: